 Identify the kind of website you need, the amount of money and resources you can invest, and your time frame.
 The store’s marketing department wants a responsive website that strengthens its brand, highlights its merchandise, and promotes special offers.
 They have $15,000-25,000 to spend upfront, plus $200-400 per month for maintenance, support, and ongoing content creation.
 They want it completed in less than two months.
 Their marketing team is small, with moderate expertise.

-Look broadly at the options:
+Look broadly at the web platforms and their cost options:

 There are three basic options for website creation:

 - Web-builders—lowest cost and easy to use, but limited functionality

 - WordPress (or other CMS)—a mid-range cost solution with more flexibility

 - Custom-Built Site—highest cost, but with the greatest possibilities aesthetically and functionally.

 Web-builders can deliver professional-looking results and be managed easily—but their capabilities and flexibility are somewhat limited.
 Wix, Weebly, Foursquare, and other popular web-builders are all-in-one tools that require little technical prowess, time, or budget.
 For a small monthly subscription fee, you get site-building tools, web hosting, and technical support.
 This works for bloggers, small businesses, and some online stores that want a professional business site that’s easy to start up, edit, and maintain—at a low cost.
 However, complex sites for eCommerce or commercial web apps will need something more.